true-async/php-true-async-rfc/basic.md

 so it can be used with the `await` expression.
 The `await $taskGroup` expression captures both the results of execution and any exceptions that occur in the tasks.
-In this regard, its behavior is no different from `await $scope`.

 If the constructor option `captureResults: true` is specified, then the `await $taskGroup` expression will return the results of all tasks that were added to the group.